Feline Fears and Anxieties

 Megan Richardson

-Megan has always known that she wanted to work with cats and she has always been fascinated with feline behaviour and training.
+Megan has always known that she wanted to work with cats, and she has always been fascinated with feline behaviour and training.
 She worked in a variety of different types of animal collections, especially in feline boarding and rescue catteries, which developed her passion for feline welfare and behavioural rehabilitation.

 “After moving, our cat was terrified.
 Creating a safe space with familiar smells, careful training and using pheromone diffusers, especially when we got a new sofa, made all the difference.
 She’s now confidently exploring our new home.
 The change in her behaviour has been extraordinary.
 Thank you for the incredible support and advice!”

-• We visit you at your home in person or online, for an initial assessment generally lasting 2 hours and ideally, everyone in the household should be present.
+We visit you at your home in person or online, for an initial assessment generally lasting 2 hours and ideally, everyone in the household should be present.

-• We take a full and detailed case history.
-Together we work out a treatment plan that is realistic and tailored to you and your cat’s needs.
+We take a full and detailed case history.
+Together, we work out a treatment plan that is realistic and tailored to you and your cat’s needs.

-• You receive relevant information sheets, which tie in with the behaviour plan for your cat.
+You receive relevant information sheets, which tie in with the behaviour plan for your cat.

-• Soon after the consultation, a report is sent to you, which is later copied to your vet.
+Soon after the consultation, a report is sent to you, which is later copied to your vet.
 This outlines the reasons behind the problem and highlights the key steps of the plan.

-• We schedule one 1-hour follow-up session about a month later, which is conducted via an online video link.
+We schedule one 1-hour follow-up session about a month later, which is conducted via an online video link.

-• We are available for optional weekly check-ins for 8 weeks after your initial consultation.
-Each week you can book a 15-minute call through our online calendar, or send us an email or WhatsApp message.
+We are available for optional weekly check-ins for 4 weeks after your initial consultation.
+Each week, you can book a 15-minute call through our online calendar, or send us an email or WhatsApp message.

-• More follow-up support available as needed.
+More follow-up support is available as needed.

 Invest £540

-Fancy a £330 discount?
+Or, fancy a £330 discount?

-Book a supervised consultation to allow a budding behaviourist to lead your consultation under the senior behaviourist’s watchful eye
+Book a supervised consult to allow a budding behaviourist to lead your consultation under the watchful eye of one of our senior behaviourists.

-Next steps
+Next Steps

 1. Vet referral

-Feline behaviour problems are often caused by underlying physiological issues, so we need to address these first
+Feline behaviour problems are often caused by underlying physiological issues, so we need to address these first.

 3. History form

-Give us some background about your cat and your relationship
+Give us some background about your cat and your relationship.

 4. Consultation

-Let’s get started on the plan to dealing with your cat’s behaviour
+Let’s get started on the plan to dealing with your cat’s behaviour.

 Recommended